 I remember being confused by this emptiness.
 I then concluded: "I just need more [sex], that's all."
-(We often think this way about stuff we hope will fulfill us, then doesn't.
-For example, we get the car we've always wanted, but then it's just "okay" after awhile.
+(We often think this way about things we hope will fulfill us, then doesn't.
+For example, we get the car we've always wanted, but then it's just "okay" after a while.
 Instead of realizing that a car can't really satisfy us, we usually make the error of thinking, "Well, I guess that wasn't the right car.
 A different one will give me lasting fulfillment.")

 But the emptiness continued.
-So, finally, I came to the conclusion that premarital sex wasn't all it's cracked up to be.
+So, finally, I concluded that premarital sex wasn't all it's cracked up to be.
 It gets too much hype.
 It's not what the movies make it out to be.
 If it were, it would be completely fulfilling.
 There wouldn't be any "emptiness."

 Here's what I mean: most of the girls I've been with are now married to other men.
 When I put myself in the shoes of those men, I wish that I hadn't done what I've done.
 In fact, I might even like to punch myself in the nose for it.

 And so it goes without saying that when I get married, I'm not going to like the idea that someone else has had his way with my wife.
 What about you?
 Do you like the idea of someone else being with your wife?
 If you have a girlfriend now and feel that way, think of how much stronger that feeling will be with your wife someday.

 You can even take it a step further.
 That girl is someone's daughter.
 What if she were my daughter?
 Or what if she were my sister?
 Would I want some guy like me taking advantage of her?
 I now see girls from a different perspective.
 They're someone else's future wife, someone else's daughter, sister, etc.